Erenahen ransomware removal instructions

 What is Erenahen?

-Erenahen is a malicious software which is categorized as ransomware, it was discovered by GrujaRS.
-Typically, when computers are encrypted with programs like Erenahen, people cannot access their files because these programs encrypt them with strong encryption algorithms.
-To be able to access their files victims are forced to pay a ransom.
-In other words, to buy decryption tools or/and keys from cyber criminals who designed ransomware.
-Erenahen renames all encrypted files, it adds the ".Erenahen" extension to their filenames.
-For instance, it renames "1.jpg" to "1.jpg.Erenahen" and so forth.
-It also creates a ransom note which is the "How_to_open_files.html" file.
-It contains instructions on how to pay a ransom.
+Discovered by GrujaRS, Erenahen is malicious software categorized as ransomware.
+Typically, when computers are infiltrated with programs like Erenahen, people cannot access their files since these programs encode them with strong encryption algorithms.
+To regain access to their files, victims are encouraged to pay ransoms.
+I.e., purchase tools and/or keys from the cyber criminals who designed the ransomware.
+Erenahen renames all encrypted files by adding the ".Erenahen" extension.
+For example, "1.jpg" becomes "1.jpg.Erenahen".
+It also creates a ransom message within the "How_to_open_files.html" file, which contains instructions about how to pay the ransom.

-As stated in the ransom note, it is impossible to recover (restore) files without a unique decryptor.
-In other words, victims cannot decrypt files encrypted with Erenahen without the right software.
-To purchase it, victims must contact its developers via email@example.com or firstname.lastname@example.org email address.
-They can send one file which is no larger than 10 Mb too, cyber criminals will decrypt it for free.
-The email must contain a personal ID that is provided in the "How_to_open_files.html" file.
-It is stated that attempts to restore files manually will cause permanent data loss.
-However, it is worth mentioning that cyber criminals cannot be trusted, victims who consider paying them risk to get scammed.
-There are many cases where cyber criminals did not sent their victims decryption tools or/and keys even after a payment.
-Unfortunately, most of the times ransomware developers are the only people who can provide tools that can decrypt encrypted files.
-In order to avoid data loss and being scammed we recommend to restore files from a backup that was (if was) created before installation of ransomware.
+The ransom message states that it is impossible to recover (restore) files without a unique decryptor.
+Therefore, victims cannot decrypt files encoded by Erenahen without the correct software.
+To purchase this, victims must contact the developers via the email@example.com or firstname.lastname@example.org email address.
+They are permitted to send one file no larger than 10 MB, which cyber criminals decrypt free of charge.
+The email must contain a personal ID that is provided in the "How_to_open_files.HTML" file.
+It is stated that attempts to restore files manually will cause permanent data loss, however, cyber criminals cannot be trusted, since victims who consider paying risk being scammed.
+In many cases, cyber criminals do not sent decryption tools/keys even after payment.
+Unfortunately, only ransomware developers have tools that can decode encrypted files.
+To avoid data loss and being scammed, restore files from a backup if one was created before installation of ransomware.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Erenahen is just one of the many ransomware-type programs, other examples are b00m, Moka, Kokoklock.
-Typically, they are designed to prevent victims from accessing their files by encrypting them with strong cryptographic algorithms (symmetric or asymmetric).
-Once it is done, cyber criminals encourage victims to buy decryption tools or/and keys from them.
-As a rule, they are the only ones who have them.
-In other words, there is no other way to decrypt files, unless ransomware is not finished (contains some bugs, flaws, and so on).
-To avoid data and financial loss caused using ransomware-type programs we recommend to always have data backed up and keep it on a remote server (like Cloud) or/and unplugged storage device.
+Erenahen is just one of many ransomware-type programs.
+Other examples are b00m, Moka, and Kokoklock.
+Typically, they prevent victims from accessing their files by encrypting them with strong cryptographic algorithms (symmetric or asymmetric).
+Once this is done, cyber criminals encourage victims to purchase decryption tools and/or keys from them.
+Generally, only they have these tools/keys and there is no other way to decrypt files, unless ransomware is not complete (contains bugs, flaws, and so on).
+To avoid data and financial loss caused ransomware-type programs, have data backed up and keep it on a remote server (Cloud) and/or unplugged storage device.